iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/subscription/setProtectedDataToSubscription.md

 Method to set a protected data as part of your subscription.

-Any user who has an active subscription to your collection will be able to consume this protected data.
+user who has an active subscription to your collection will be able to consume this protected data.

 ## Usage